deruloop/GMBNPlayer/README.md

 # GMBNPlayer
-An iOS app that fetches GMBN YouTube channel videos using Youtube API
+Video Player that fetches videos from the GMBN YouTube channel